 - Enterprise: $99/month per user

 Unlike other CRM vendors, Drip was not designed to be a one-stop-shop for customer relationship management.
 It picked one type of user — the online retailer — and designed a CRM platform that would help them grow their business.
 As such, Drip integrates with a number of ecommerce platforms including WooCommerce, Shopify, and Magento.
 It helps e-retailers create personalized content for email marketing, social media, display advertising, SMS, and other channels.
-From there, Drip uses automated workflows to track customer interactions and tag them accordingly.
+From there, Drip uses workflow automations to track customer interactions and tag them accordingly.
 This helps deliver powerful analytics and reporting functionalities that make it easy to see which products and marketing efforts are the most profitable.

 - Starting at $19/month